htpusa/moomin.jl/README.md

 # Usage

-The easiest way to run moominJL, once you have installed Julia and CPLEX, is to use the Julia REPL.
+The easiest way to run moomin.jl, once you have installed Julia and CPLEX, is to use the Julia REPL.
 Navigate to this directory, and activate the package by entering
 Pkg by pressing `]` and running `activate .`.
 After that you can test that everything is working by running `test moomin`.
 Exit the Pkg with backspace or ^C, and run `using moomin`.
 After that you can use all functions in the package.